onqtam/headjack/docs/why/10_COOPERATION.md

 # SECTION: Metasystem transition
 ██████████████████████████████████████████████████████████████████

+> "Life is a Sisyphean race, run ever faster toward a finish line that is merely the start of the next race." - [Matt Ridley](https://www.azquotes.com/quote/368256)

 Metasystem transition - the emergence, through evolution, of a higher level of organization or control.

 > "Metasystem transition theory (MST) is a general systems-level approach to understand the control of a higher level of complex organization and also a potential future singularity towards controlling a global superorganism.
 According to MST, higher levels of control organization can emerge from the coordination of less ordered subsystems.
 This type of higher coordination is hypothesized to emerge from the selection for more advanced information processing and communications, which enables previously disparate entities to synergistically coordinate their activities.
 Consequently, such systemic transitions change the relationship between the parts they are composed of, and (if successful) lead towards new emergent and stable characteristics of the whole, through the exploration of (in our context) new (sociotechnological) connections, new (sociotechnological) distinctions, and consequently, new (sociotechnological) possibility spaces." - [Global Brain Singularity, by Cadell Last](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)